Is your car running rough, the engine shakes, and the catalytic converter seems too hot and glows red?

 We had seen cases when a mechanic changed the catalytic converter, thinking that it was clogged because it glows red.
 While that is possible, if the catalytic converter is glowing red hot, it doesn't always mean that the catalytic converter is bad.

 We have seen cases that after spending several hundred dollars on a new catalytic converter, the new catalytic converter is still overheating.
 Those problems are caused by an underlying engine problem, which sends unburned fuel to the catalytic converter.

 Sure, one possibility is that it can be clogged.

-The main reason why a catalytic converter glows red is that raw fuel is getting into the catalytic converter and is burned there.
-Common cause is a cylinder misfire.
-Stop driving the car and get it diagnosed ASAP.
-Otherwise, you risk causing further damage to the engine and the catalytic converter.
+Another common reason why a catalytic converter glows red is that raw fuel is getting into the catalytic converter and is getting burned there.
+For example, if you have a cylinder misfire due to a bad spark plug or ignition coil.

 Misfire / Bad Spark Plugs

 If the spark plugs are too old, they may be causing the misfire.
 The spark plug gap may be too large, or the resistor inside the spark plugs is damaged, and now they no longer ignite or burn the fuel that goes to that cylinder.
 When this happened, you will get a cylinder misfire code.

 Your check engine light comes on, and if you scan the OBD-II codes, you will find out that you have one or more of the followengine light comes on, and if you scan the OBD-II codes, you will find out that you have one or more of the following systems: